jianhong/scPrinter/scprinter/docs/reference/index.rst

 - `save_group_names`: list[str] | str
     Some functions in scPrinter allow you to collapse or merge multiple groups into one group (specified by a list of `group_names`).
 In this case you can specify the `save_group_names` to name these new groups.
 If you don't specify it, it will use the `group_names` as the default. the relationship can be seens as: barcode - single cell; a list of barcode (`cell_grouping`) - pseudo-bulk (named by `group_names`); a list of pseudo-bulks (specified by `group_names`) - bigger pseudo-bulk (named by `save_group_names`)
+- `sample_names`: list[str] | str
+    The names of the samples or library.
+Only relevant when you have multiple fragments file.
+When provided, it will append the sample name to cell barcodes in each fragments file to avoid cell barcode collision.
+This is helpful for 10X scATAC-seq and multiome data where there can be multiple fragments files with the same cell barcodes.
 - `save_key`: str
     If you generate footprints / TF binding score for multiple region / groups, you can specify a key to save the results in the printer object or local path. `save_key` refers to the collection of these results
 - `save_path`: str